Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-15.md

 Dec: Takes the secret key *sk* and a ciphertext $c$ as input, and outputs a plaintext $m$.

 We modify the correctness condition similarly.
-A public-key encryption scheme satisfies *correctness* if, for all $m \in \mathcal{M}$ and all (pk, sk) $\leftarrow$ KeyGen, we have Dec($sk$, Enc$(pk,m)) = m$ (with probability 1 over the randomness of Enc).
+A public-key encryption scheme satisfies *correctness* if, for all $m \in \mathcal{M}$ and all ($pk, sk$) $\leftarrow$ KeyGen, we have Dec($sk$, Enc$(pk,m)) = m$ (with probability 1 over the randomness of Enc).

 ## 15.1 Security Definitions

 We now modify the definition of CPA security to fit the setting of public-key encryption.
 As before, the adversary calls a CHALLENGE subroutine with two plaintexts — the difference between the two libraries is which plaintext is actually encrypted.
 Of course, the encryption operation now takes the public key.

-Then the biggest change is that we would like to make the *public* key public.
+Then the biggest change is that we would like to make the public key *public*.
 In other words, the calling program should have a way to learn the public key (otherwise the library cannot model a situation where the public key is known to the adversary).
 To do this, we simply add another subroutine that returns the public key.

 **Definition 15.1**
 *Let $\Sigma$ be a public-key encryption scheme.
 Then $\Sigma$ is **secure against chosen-plaintext at tacks (CPA secure)** if $\mathcal{L}^{\Sigma}_{\text{pk-cpa-L}} \approx \mathcal{L}^{\Sigma}_{\text{pk-cpa-R}}$, where:*